ba-ka/tanoshii/README.md

-# 楽しい / tanoshī / tanoshii
+# core / 楽しい / tanoshī / tanoshii

-tanoshii is a fun project for ba-ka daily work but i guess this is for you too
+tanoshii is a fun project for ba-ka daily work but i guess this is for you too, core of ba-ka